Home > Blog volontari > September – A rollercoaster of changes and unforgettable memories

 And to top it off, we made our way to Palermo, where I reunited with more volunteer friends.
 Palermo blew me away.
 It’s such a lively city, and something about it reminded me of Spain.
 We spent the day exploring, swimming, and even climbing cliffs (which was terrifying but fun).
 Just as we were about to leave, the rain came pouring down, and we had to run to catch our bus.
 Stressful?
 Yes.
 Memorable?
 Absolutely.

-One of the highlights of the month was getting involved in my first official event with Avis!
-The event was in Malpensa, and I had the chance to help organize and speak in front of a crowd.
+One of the highlights of the month was getting involved in my first official event with Avis Lombardia as a speaker!
+The event was in Castello di Somma Lombardo, and I had the chance to help organize and speak in front of an audiance.
 Let me tell you, my nerves were through the roof.
 Public speaking has never been my strong suit, but somehow, I managed to push through.
 The event was beautiful, and being a part of it made me feel more connected to the community here.
 Plus, I think I’m getting the hang of organizing these events, I might even enjoy it!

-So, yeah… September was a whirlwind.
-Moving to a new place, traveling around Sicily, reuniting with friends, and getting more involved with the volunteer work—it’s been intense, but also so rewarding.
+So, yeah… September was a whirlwind, as getting more involved with the volunteer work was so rewarding.
 I’ve learned that change, while uncomfortable at times, can lead to amazing new experiences.
 And as the weather cools down, I’m excited to see what the next month will bring.

 Associazione di Volontariato – ODV